-This is also one of the best castles to stay in if you are traveling with children as there is so much to do here.
+This is also one of the best castles to stay in if you travel with children, as there is so much to do here.

 Gutenfels Castle, Kaub

-As one of the many Rhine River castles that was used to charge tolls in order to transport goods down the Rhine River, Gutenfels Castle is very fortified.
+As one of the many Rhine River castles used to charge tolls to transport goods down the Rhine River, Gutenfels Castle is very fortified.

 Since 1277, the castle served as a castle of the Electorate of the Palatinate.